juju/juju/README.md

     scripts/win-installer/setup.iss

-## Making a package
+## Making a source package

 You can make a package from a release tarball.
 The script uses bzr-builddeb and a source package branch to create a either a binary or source package.
 This command will create a source package based on the Ubuntu juju-core source package branch.
-    make-package-with-tarball.bash stable ./juju-core_1.20.1.tar.gz \
+    make-package-with-tarball.bash trusty ./juju-core_1.20.1.tar.gz \
         'Full Name <user@example.com>'

-The first script argument is the intent, <testing|devel|stable>.
-It determines the base source package branch and whether to create a binary package.
+The first script argument is any Ubuntu series.
-    testing: use the devel package  branch and create a binary package
-    devel: use the devel package  branch and create a source package
-    stable: use the stable package branch and create a source package

-The devel and stable packaging branches are functionally the same at the moment.
-If juju-core deps or rules need to change, we will update the devel packaging branch first.

 You must provide a proper name and email address to use for the package changelog.
 The email address will also be used to select the identity to